Ron Barber: Elections

 Barber ran for re-election in 2014.
 The Democratic primary election took place on August 26, 2014, with the general election slated for November 4, 2014.
 Martha McSally, whom Barber defeated in the 2012 election, won the Republican primary.
 According to USA Today, Arizona's 2nd Congressional District was expected to feature one of the most competitive House races of 2014.

-In September 2014, Americans for Responsible Solutions, a pro-gun control PAC founded by Gabby Giffords, began running television ads in support of Barber.
+In September 2014, Americans for Responsible Solutions (later merged into Giffords Law Center to Prevent Gun Violence), a pro-gun control PAC founded by Gabby Giffords, began running television ads in support of Barber.

 With 100% of the votes counted, McSally had a 161-vote lead and declared victory on November 12, 2014, but due to the fact that the margin of victory was less than 1%, an automatic recount was legally required.
 Barber's campaign had been holding on to hope that 762 rejected ballots from Pima County would be counted during the recount, which began on December 3, 2014.
 Ultimately, Barber lost the recount to McSally by 161 votes.